This blog was originally published on Oct. 6. 2022, and updated on June 6, 2024, with new information.

 Procare was built with parents in mind, allowing for convenient online and secure payments that ensure your program gets your tuition on time — payments are automatically posted to the correct customer account!

 Families can access tuition statements, receipts and their payment history in real-time on the Procare child care app or any computer.
-Payments can be made quickly and securely, with next-day funding options for your program.
+Payments can be made quickly and securely.
+Funds are typically processed the following business day (subject to bank funding and processing approvals)!
 And you can see a comprehensive payment history for each family at your center or enrichment program.

 Finally, digitize your enrollment forms!
 Procare’s eDocuments feature takes much of the hassle out of reminding parents and staff to complete their daycare paperwork.
 You can prompt them to review documents by email, and they can digitally sign a document — no need to download, print, sign, then return to you.